NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Introduction

 \section{Introduction}

-Approximate nearest neighbor search (ANNS) is the fundamental retrieval technique of the similarity search in the vector database~\cite{vectordatabaseintro,milvus} and an important component in the machine learning (ML) pipeline of many modern data center applications such as recommendation systems~\cite{park2015reversed}, image retrieval~\cite{zhu2016deep}, and person re-identification~\cite{barman2019graph}.
+Approximate nearest neighbor search (ANNS) is the fundamental technique of the similarity search in the vector database~\cite{vectordatabaseintro,milvus} and has been applied to a wide range of significant application domains~\cite{annsappdomain}, including pattern recognition~\cite{patternrecog1,patternrecog2}, machine learning~\cite{ml1,ml2, wen2019memristor,wang2020reboc,chen2018regan}, information retrieval~\cite{inforretr1,inforetr2,zhu2016deep,barman2019graph}, data mining~\cite{datamining1,datamining2,hnswamazon} and recommendation system~\cite{recsys1,recsys2,wang2021rerec,wang2023ems,li2024ndrec}.
+Currently, ANNS has also been applied to retrieval augmented generation (RAG)~\cite{rag}, which provide the relevant information for the enhanced context of the Large Language Model (LLM) ~\cite{llm}.
 In these applications, a query is usually processed by two stages~\cite{two-stage-recsys,two-stage-reid}: retrieve/recall stage and rank/identification stage.
-During the first stage, a fixed number neighbors are retrieved from the database.
+During the first stage, a fixed number of neighbors are retrieved from the database.
 Then, during the second stage, the retrieved data of the given query is further delicately processed by the specialized models.
 Instead of getting the exact nearest neighbors, ANNS boosts the search speed by limiting the range of candidates and sacrificing some recall rate.
-Since the modern vector database and ML applications deal with large-scale data, boosting the performance of ANNS is critical.
+Since the modern vector database and applications deal with large-scale data, boosting the performance of ANNS is critical.

-As illustrated in Fig.~\ref{app_prof}, the analysis of the end-to-end execution overhead of the two-stage applications is conducted.
-Performing ANNS during the retrieve/recall stage averagely takes 87\% of the total execution latency, which strongly motivate us to make specialized design to accelerate ANNS workloads.